zhengchen1999/NTIRE2025_RealWorld_Face_Restoration/README.md

 The NTIRE 2025 Real‑World Face Restoration Challenge accelerated progress in blind face‑restoration and clarified which strategies work best in practice.
 Key insights are:

 1. **Competition‑driven progress**
    The track drew **141 registered teams and 10 valid finalists**, using an AdaFace identity filter (cosine ≥ 0.30–0.60 depending on dataset) before scoring.
 This ensured models work on real images—avoiding overfitting to synthetic data.

 2. **Diffusion vs. Transformer strengths**
    - **Diffusion-based pipelines** (e.g., DiffBIR) excel at hallucinating high-frequency texture, producing visually realistic details on degraded inputs.
    - **Transformer-centric methods** (e.g., CodeFormer) better preserve global structure and identity fidelity, ensuring the output “still looks like the person.”

-3. **Hybrid & joint-optimization yield best results**
-   Top solutions fuse a Transformer “cleanup” stage with a diffusion “texture” stage—or blend expert modules with joint tuning—to produce outputs that are both natural and identity-faithful.
+3. **Hybrid & joint-optimization yield best results** Top solutions fuse a Transformer “cleanup” stage with a diffusion “texture” stage—or blend expert modules with joint tuning—to produce outputs that are both natural and identity-faithful.
 Examples include MoE-style entries that dynamically re-weight texture and structure models at inference.

 ## About this repository

-This repository is the summary of the solutions submitted by the participants during the challenge.
-The model script and the pretrained weight parameters are provided in [`models`](./models) and [`model_zoo`](./model_zoo) folder, respectively.
-Each team is assigned a number according the submission time of the solution.
-You can find the correspondence between the number and team in [`test.select_model`](./test.py).
+This repository summarizes the solutions submitted by the participants during the challenge.
+The model script and the pre-trained weight parameters are provided in the [models](./models) and [model_zoo](./model_zoo) folders.
+Each team is assigned a number according to the submission time of the solution.
+You can find the correspondence between the number and team in [test.select_model](./test.py).
 Some participants would like to keep their models confidential.
 Thus, those models are not included in this repository.

 ## How to test the model?